microsoft/distributed_skipgram_mixture/README.md

 **For Ubuntu (Tested on Ubuntu 12.04)**

-Download and build by running $ sh scripts/build.sh.
+Download and build by running $ sh build.sh.
 Modify the include and lib path in Makefile.
 Then run $ make all -j4.

 HyperParameter Settings
 ----------